koii-network/docs/run-a-node/task-nodes/Running-on-VPS.md

 3. **Ensure Koii CLI is Installed**:
    The task node will use the wallet pointed to in the Koii configuration.
 [Click here for the installation steps](https://docs.koii.network/develop/command-line-tool/koii-cli/install-cli)

-4. **Run koii**
+4. **Run koii and set up new pubkey**

    ```bash
    koii balance
    ```
-It will shows you don't have an account, Please run  "koii-keygen new -o /your/path/of/id.json": this path will automaticly generated
+It will shows "Error: Dynamic program error: No default signer found, run "koii-keygen new -o /your/path/of/id.json" to create a new one"
+**this path will automaticly generated**

    ```bash
    koii-keygen new -o /your/path/of/id.json